metin/ProAngularJS-Repo/README.md

 053-using-directive-templates-function: Illustrates how to use a function as the template property.
 This function extracts the contents of the template from a script block in index.html.

 054-using-directive-external-template: Illustrates how to use the templateUrl to externalize the HTML contents associated with a directive.

+055-using-directive-external-template-functions: Illustrates how to use a function to return the templateUrl that the directive will use.